 1. Tram number 28

 The most famous tram and one of the city’s best rides.
-Built in England in the early 20th century, polished wood and chrome, they clunk up and down the steepest streets almost brushing the sides of buildings on the way.
+Built in England in the early 20th century, from polished wood and chrome, they clunk up and down the steepest streets almost brushing the sides of buildings on the way.

 Starting at sea level in the city centre, the tram heads up steep hills through a veritable maze via the Alfama district, reaching St Georges Church at the top for wonderful views – especially at sunset.